ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Overview

 The information in this section is for basic password usage.
-It is based on [NCSC guidance][ncscpasswords].
+It follows [NCSC guidance][ncscpasswords].

 ### Things to do (users)